by ANNA AND THE INDYMEDIA COLLECTIVE

+That’s the way it looked from my viewpoint from about the middle of the long May Day march as we approached Macarthur Park on Alvarado.
+The March had been high-spirited and positive; a wonderful diverse mix of thousands of people of all ages; the 2nd of two major marches on the same day.
+Everybody was well behaved, and even the cops directing traffic on their bicycles seemed to be enjoying the day.
 But as we entered the park there was suddenly a mad rush of sirens, patrol cars and motorcycles that seemed to come out of nowhere.
 Nobody near me could see anything, and there didn’t seem to be any reason for all the excitement, so everybody pretty much ignored it, chalked it up to one of those weird unknown things that the cops are wont to do, and continued in good spirit into the park where many took advantage of water and food vendors.
 It had been a long day and many people had participated in the earlier march downtown, chalking up many march miles in the sun.

 What we couldn’t see from Alvarado and 7th Street however, was that on the other side of the park, on Parkman and Wilshire, the cops had rushed into a group of people on the street with their motorcycles for no known reason, breaking up the people entering the park from that side.
 OK, so they didn’t want people in the street.
 But there were thousands of people converging on the park from all sides, and everybody had been happily following directions all day.
 There was no reason to use those kinds of tactics on a perfectly mellow peaceful crowd.